AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - 2.0.1
     - Added "month of year" and "continent" criteria
 	- Added option to use CloudFlare CDN for user's geographical location by country for the country criteria
+- 2.0.2
+    - Added support for personalisation of nested content using V8's `IPublishedElement`